If you have difficulties viewing this video try using Chrome or Edge as your browser

 Prospect can be used to create both "static" and "temporal" projects.

-To create a static project you need to supply the species, height, and tree spacing or density for each compartment.
+To create a static project you need to supply the species, and optionally the height and tree spacing, or density, for each sub-compartment.
 This is a simple and fast way to generate views that represent a snapshot of a woodland in a given static state.

 A "temporal" project is one in which in which the woodland can be seen to evolve over time.
 If your Shape file includes an attribute field for the planting year then you can rapidly generate a series of images for different future years.
 Prospect includes its own growth models so that for each species an appropriate height will be displayed for a given age.
 Similarly, Prospect uses a default thinning model so that mature woodlands will be displayed with a lower density than new plantations.

-The Shape files that you use can either be a single file describing a set of polygons that live through a series of events (e.g. felling, restocking) or else you can use the four-file option of compartments, components, coupes, and restocking commonly used in the forestry industry.
+The Shape files that you use can either be a single file describing a set of polygons that live through a series of events (e.g. felling, restocking) or else you can use the Forestry Commission's four-file system of compartments, components, coupes, and restocking.
 If you use this latter model then Prospect can rapidly merge the files to generate a series of maps and 3D visualizations showing the state of the woodlands at the years you specify.